seyramgabriel/HNG-Linux-User-Creation-Bash-Script/README.md

 chmod 600 $PASSWORD_FILE
 chown root:root $PASSWORD_FILE
 ```
 This sets the permissions of the password file to 600 (read and write for the owner only) and changes the ownership to root.
-This block of code ensures that only the root user has access to /var/secure/user_passwords.csv file
+This block of code ensures that only the root user has access to "/var/secure/user_passwords.csv" file.

 ### Block 19
 ```